-Over the past several years the Jacob Dinezon Project has commissioned English translations of Yiddish documents related to the life and literary career of the Jewish writer Jacob Dinezon.
-Included in these translations are short biographies, newspaper articles, essays, and other research documents.
+Over the past several years, the Jacob Dinezon Project has commissioned English translations of Yiddish documents related to the life and literary career of the Jewish writer Jacob Dinezon.
+These translations include short biographies, newspaper articles, essays, memoirs, stories, and other research documents.

 Online Yiddish books by Jacob Dinezon.
 A selection of Jacob Dinezon’s books printed in Yiddish and digitized by the Yiddish Book Center in Amherst, MA.
 These digitized files are available for download from archive.org.

 Online Yiddish books About Jacob Dinezon.
 Shmuel Rozshanski’s Yiddish biography of Jacob Dinezon and additional books with content related to Dinezon.
 These digital files are available for download from archive.org.

 Leksikon fun der yidisher literatur, prese un filologye (Lexicon of Yiddish Literature, Press and Philology), 1928.
 Jacob Dinezon’s entry in Zalmen Reyzen’s important biographical dictionary of Yiddish writers.
 Translated from the Yiddish by Tina Lunson.